-Mumbai - Following the unveiling by the Singapore Tourism Board (STB) of the country's inside-out, unified brand "Passion Made Possible" in Singapore, a series of promotional activities have kicked off in India.
+Mumbai - Following the unveiling by the Singapore Tourism Board (STB) of the country’s inside-out, unified brand “Passion Made Possible” in Singapore, a series of promotional activities has kicked off in India.
 The weekend of November 17-19, 2017 will see the Board partnering St+art India Foundation to present the Singapore Weekender as part of the St+art Urban Art Festival in Mumbai.
-The STB has partnered not-for-profit ST+art India Foundation and Impresario Group to create a three-day experiential festival to showcase some of the Lion City's brightest self-made talents in art, music, dance, food, film and photography across Mumbai – at the Sassoon Dock in Colaba as part of the ST+art Mumbai 2017 Festival and in Social restaurants in the city.
+The STB has partnered not-for-profit St+art India Foundation and Impresario Group to create a three-day experiential festival to showcase some of the Lion City’s brightest self-made talents in art, music, dance, food, film and photography across Mumbai – at the Sassoon Dock in Colaba as part of the St+art Mumbai 2017 Festival and in Social restaurants in the city.

-Speaking about the unconventional approach adopted by the STB for its brand launch activation in India, GB Srithar, Regional Director – South Asia, Middle East & Africa, explained "Over the years, we have been successful in establishing Singapore as a top family travel destination for Indian travellers.
+Speaking about the unconventional approach adopted by the STB for its brand launch activation in India, Mr. GB Srithar, Regional Director – South Asia, Middle East & Africa, explained “Over the years, we have been successful in establishing Singapore as a top family travel destination for Indian travellers.
 Our efforts to promote the country as a family-friendly destination have been effective and this segment takes up the biggest proportion of Indian visitors to Singapore.
-However, with an estimated 65% of India's population being 35 years and under with strong disposable income and increasingly travelling overseas, we are reaching out to them.
+However, with an estimated 65% of India’s population being 35 years and under with strong disposable income and increasingly travelling overseas, we are reaching out to them.
 These young adults or working millennials seek immersive, unique and local experiences and Singapore presents a plethora of options.

 We are happy to partner with St+art India Foundation and Impresario Group, both players known to break boundaries in their own fields, to present Singapore in a different light.
-By showcasing seven (7) Singaporean artistes and talents' work in line with our Passion Made Possible brand to the Indian audiences, we hope to entrench Singapore as an exciting lifestyle hot spot.
+By showcasing seven (7) Singaporean artistes and talents’ work in line with our Passion Made Possible brand to the Indian audiences, we hope to entrench Singapore as an exciting lifestyle hot spot.
 Many travel interest triggers, like music, art, dining can be satiated in Singapore.
-I am heartened by the fact that both Singaporean and Indian talents and local Mumbaikars will collaborate for many of the presentations, fostering artistic friendship."
+I am heartened by the fact that both Singaporean and Indian talents and local Mumbaikars will collaborate for many of the presentations, fostering artistic friendships.”

 Warmly Invited for the Singapore Weekender @ ST+art Mumbai 2017

-The STB is extending a warm invitation to Mumbaikars and visitors in Mumbai to experience the Singapore Weekender.
-The public-access festival will give audiences a taste of Singapore's vibrant arts and culture scene with a dynamic line-up of talents.
-Between 17th to 19th November, passionate artists the likes of Tan Zi Xi and The Yok & Sheryo, will be putting up larger-than-life installations as part of the ST+art Mumbai 2017 festival's Sassoon Dock Art Project.
+The STB is putting out a warm invitation to Mumbaikars and visitors in Mumbai to experience the Singapore Weekender.
+The public-access festival will give audiences a taste of Singapore’s vibrant arts and culture scene with a dynamic line-up of talents.
+Between 17th to 19th November, passionate artists the likes of Tan Zi Xi and The Yok & Sheryo, will be putting up larger-than-life installations as part of the St+art Mumbai 2017 festival‘s Sassoon Dock Art Project.
 Renowned architectural photographer Darren Soh will showcase his cityscapes alongside Indian photographer Vibhor Yadav.
 Turntablist, Producer and Asian hip hop champion DJ KoFlow will be in town to turn up the beat Lion City style, while b-boying crew Radical Forze will meet Dharavi b-boying outfit Slum Gods for a dance battle.
 The public can also look forward to a diverse array of interactive events including a Zine festival and screen printing workshop with Knuckles & Notch - a Singapore-based design and risograph press, as well as Singapore film screenings by Singaporean film and photography centre Objectifs.

-Shedding light on the collaboration, Akshat Nauriyal, Co-Founder, Content Director and Digital Head of ST+art India Foundation said "Singapore and Mumbai are both global capitals with a strong sense of culture and thriving creative communities.
-This collaboration between the Singapore Tourism Board and ST+art India Foundation has enabled us to showcase some of the most prolific artists from both nations through contextual projects that are deeply rooted in the contemporary realities of both cities".
+Shedding light on the collaboration, Akshat Nauriyal, Co-Founder, Content Director and Digital Head of ST+art India Foundation said “Singapore and Mumbai are both global capitals with a strong sense of culture and thriving creative communities.
+This collaboration between the Singapore Tourism Board and St+art India Foundation has enabled us to showcase some of the most prolific artists from both nations through contextual projects that are deeply rooted in the contemporary realities of both cities".

 A limited-edition Social X Singapore collaboration